All Episodes

 And then there's another, you know, what's so great about a manufacturing job?

-I mean, uh let's let's pretend that you are a textile worker, or think of yourself as being a textile worker, or somebody else being a textile worker.
+Or think of yourself as being a textile worker or somebody else being a textile worker.

 I think it's the latter.

-That is, people d deride or demean uh service jobs as if they're uh not very, very important.
+That is, people deride or demean service jobs as if they're not very, very important.

-Anyway, I I wish to congratulate the uh New York Times uh editorial uh uh writer who wrote the uh the piece Auto the Auto Workers Pain for uh uh having uh a little bit and not listening to the resident economist, which is uh uh who is uh Paul uh Krugman.
+Anyway, I wish to congratulate the New York Times editorial writer who wrote the piece The Auto Workers Pain for having a little bit, not listening to the resident economist, who is Paul Krugman.

-But I think that in the wake of the new elections and uh or the successes of the Democratic Party, we're gonna find even greater pressures for protectionist legislation, that is tariffs and quotas on foreign goods.
+But I think that in the wake of the new elections or the successes of the Democratic Party, we're going to find even greater pressures for protectionist legislation, that is, tariffs and quotas on foreign goods.

-Well, the people who will be helped by tariffs and quotas are those people who uh business owners or or workers in the so-called in the protected industry that is protected from international competition.
+Well, the people who will be helped by tariffs and quotas are those people, business owners or workers in the so-called protected industry that is protected from international competition.

 The people that will be hurt are American consumers in general.